kriszyp/alkali/README.md

 An Updater will only update an element if it is visible, and will mark it as needing rerendering.
 If a hidden element is made visible again, you can trigger the rerendering by calling `Updater.onShowElement(element)` on a parent element.

 Alternately, you may set `alwaysUpdate` to true on the Updater options to force the Updater to always render in response to changes.

+If your variables use promises, alkali will wait for the promise to resolve before calling `renderUpdate` (and it will be called with the resolution of the promise).
+You may define a `renderLoading` to render something while a promise is waiting to be resolved.

 ## Data Objects